tamulib-dc-labs/docs/docs/source/applications/avalon/avalon_importing_entities.rst

 * Adjacent to the right of "File" there should be a column called "Label".
 This will be a label for each audio/video file.
 * You need a "Date Issued" column.
 Dates should follow YYYY-MM-DD format.
 If the day is unknown, stop after the month.
 If the month is unknown, add an "X" after the year (YYYYX).
 If part of the year is unknown, add an X for the digits you don't know (YYYX).
 If the entire date is unknown write "unknown/unknown".
 * Add title.
-* If you have transcripts, they should go under the same row as their corresponding audio/video file.
-Similar to "File" and "Label" for the A/V file, a transcript will need adjacent "Transcript File" and "Transcript File Label" columns.
-"Transcript File" should be a filepath such as :code:`content/transcript_file_name`.
+* If you have transcripts or PDFs, they should go under the same row as their corresponding audio/video file.
+Similar to "File" and "Label" for the A/V file, a transcript will need adjacent "Transcript File" and "Label" columns.
+If you are uploading PDFs, name the columns "Caption File" and "Label".
+"Transcript File" and "Caption File" should be filepaths.

 -------------------------
 Uploading through Dropbox